 I would suggest that you freeze the Kongs in order to further enhance their longevity.
 Once you give your dog a Kong, stick with him/her as he/she chews it.
 Pet your dog every once in a little bit in order to encourage the positive chewing habit.
 In addition to encouraging your dog’s chewing of a Kong, you will want to provide him/her with something that he/she can play with.

 So, let’s have a couple of balls that your dog can play with indoors in a spacious room like a living room.
 Have fun playing around with your dog by pushing around the balls with him/her.
 That will help to keep your dog entertained and active so that he won’t get bored and feel tempted to turn his attention to furniture chewing.
+If you don’t have any balls to play around with your dog, one great option worth checking out is the Jolly Pets Soccer Ball.

 2. Use Deterrents To Discourage Furniture Chewing